tmh-mjolner/KLGateway/fsh/ig-data/input/pagecontent/index.md

 Free text information about care plans is not part of this reporting.

 ##### Validation
-- Planned interventions are either home care or nursing interventions
 - Planned interventions refer to the citizen included in the report
 - Planned interventions have a start date
-- Home care interventions have a valid home care intervention code according to FSIII (Servicelov indsats)
+- Home care interventions have a valid home care or nursing intervention code according to FSIII (Servicelov/sundhedslovlov indsats)
-- Nursing interventions have a valid nursing intervention code according to FSIII (Sundhedslovlov indsats)
 - Planned interventions refer to zero or more health care or nursing conditions included in the report as reason for intervention

 #### Matter of Interest Observations